Meet Google’s consent requirements for EU, UK, and Switzerland with our Google-certified CMP for WordPress Buy Now

 Follow the below-mentioned steps to activate GCM v2:

-1. In the General tab, head to the Google Consent Mode section.
+2. In the Cookie Banner tab, head to the General section.
 Click on Enable Google Consent Mode.